Crook County

 There are 45 conservation districts across the state working at a county level to provide technical assistance, education and funding to all landowners in the area.
 Working with a variety of partners allows for additional funds to accomplish a larger and more effective impact.

-The mission of the Crook County Soil and Water Conservation District is to provide assistance to the Crook County residents for the sustainability of agriculture lands and its natural resources.
+The mission of the Crook County Soil and Water Conservation District is to provide technical and financial assistance to land managers, promoting sustainability of agricultural lands, and conservation of natural resources for generations to come.

 Board Meetings